BarneyBuffet/docker-bitcoin-core/docs/index.md

 Title:   Docker Bitcoin Core
 Summary: What this repository is all about
 Authors: Barney Buffet
-Date:    September 12, 2021
+Date:    September 18, 2021
 ---

-A docker image for running a bitcoin-core daemon.
+A multi-arch docker image for running a bitcoin-core daemon.

 Bitcoin Core is a reference client that implements the Bitcoin protocol for remote procedure call (RPC) use.

 Learn more about Bitcoin development at the [bitcoin dev guide](https://developer.bitcoin.org/devguide/).